Rockwell Automation (ROK) Short-term Investments (2016 - 2019)

 Rockwell Automation (ROK) has disclosed Short-term Investments for 9 consecutive years, with $39.6 million as the latest value for Q3 2019.

-- Short-term Investments was $39.6 million for Q3 2019 at Rockwell Automation, down from $124.6 million in the prior quarter.
+- Short-term Investments for Q3 2019 was $39.6 million at Rockwell Automation, down from $124.6 million in the prior quarter.

-- In the past five years, Short-term Investments ranged from a high of $1.1 billion in Q3 2017 to a low of $39.6 million in Q3 2019.
+- The five-year high for Short-term Investments was $1.1 billion in Q3 2017, with the low at $39.6 million in Q3 2019.

-- Rockwell Automation's Short-term Investments stood at $770.6 million in 2015, then increased by 15.23% to $888.0 million in 2016, then grew by 26.64% to $1.1 billion in 2017, then tumbled by 74.13% to $290.9 million in 2018, then crashed by 86.39% to $39.6 million in 2019.
+- Over 5 years, Short-term Investments stood at $770.6 million in 2015, then rose by 15.23% to $888.0 million in 2016, then grew by 23.93% to $1.1 billion in 2017, then tumbled by 88.99% to $121.2 million in 2018, then crashed by 67.33% to $39.6 million in 2019.